The Nirenberg problem of prescribed Gauss curvature on $S^{2}$: Symmetry Breaking and Existence

 \begin{theorem} If a finite group action $\G \subset O(3)$ as above breaks the non-compact action of the conformal group, then any $\G$-invariant function $K \in C_{+}^{m-2,\a}$ is the Gauss curvature of a conformal metric $\g = e^{2u}\g_{+1}$ with $u$ also $\G$-invariant.
 Further, the map $\pi_{\G}$ in \eqref{piG} is proper and (up to sign) \be deg \, \pi_{\G} = 1. \ee \end{theorem}

 {\bf Proof:} The proof is identical to the proof of Theorem 6.1, with one distinction.
 Let $S = S^{2}/\G$ be the orbit space of the $\G$-action on $S^{2}$.
 Then $S$ is an orbifold, in fact a ``good" orbifold in the sense of Thurston.
 A classification of orbifolds in the special case when $\G \subset SO(3)$ is given for instance in \cite{Z}.
-As in the proof of Theorem 6.1, the metrics $g_{i}$ descend to orbifold metrics $\w g_{i}$ on $S$, and one needs an orbifold or $\G$-equivariant version of Propositions 2.1-2.4 to complete the proof as before.
+As in the proof of Theorem 6.1, the metrics $g_{i}$ descend to orbifold metrics $\w g_{i}$ on $S$, and one needs an orbifold or $\G$-equivariant version of Propositions 2.1, 2.8 and Theorem 2.3 to complete the proof as before.

 However, since the $\G$-action is fixed for all metrics $g_{i}$, this is essentially standard.
-Namely, recall that the proof of the Gromov convergence theorem is fundamentally based on the construction of suitable harmonic coordinate charts of uniform size in which the metric is well-controlled, cf.~\cite{GW} or \cite{Pe}.
+Namely, recall that the proof of the Gromov convergence theorem (Proposition 2.1) is fundamentally based on the construction of suitable harmonic coordinate charts of uniform size in which the metric is well-controlled, cf.~\cite{GW} or \cite{Pe}.
 Since $\G$ acts by isometries on $(S^{2}, g_{i})$, for each $i$ one may choose a suitable $\G$-equivariant finite atlas $\cA$ of harmonic coordinates on $(S^{2}, g_{i})$, i.e.~$\{x_{i}^{k}\}: U \subset S^{2} \to B \subset \bR^{2}$ is a $g_{i}$-harmonic coordinate chart in $\cA$ if and only if $\{x_{i}^{k}\circ \g\}$ is in $\cA$, for each $\g \in \G$.
 The collection of transition maps between charts in $\cA$ are thus also $\G$-equivariant.
 The geometric center of mass construction used in \cite{GW} or \cite{Pe} to pass from local to global maps is also $\G$-equivariant.
 Given this, it is readily verified by inspection that the proof in \cite{GW} or \cite{Pe} implies the $\G$-equivariant convergence of the metrics modulo diffeomorphism, i.e.~the diffeomorphisms $\psi_{i}$ as in \eqref{a1} satisfy

 for all $\g \in \G$ and so are orbifold diffeomorphisms.
-The condition \eqref{nc} ensures that the group of $\G$-equivariant conformal diffeomorphisms is trivial, so that $\pi_{\G}$ in \eqref{piG} is proper.
+The condition \eqref{nc1} ensures that the group of $\G$-equivariant conformal diffeomorphisms is trivial, so that.by the same arguments used before in the proof of Theorem 6.1, $\pi_{\G}$ in \eqref{piG} is proper.
 The remainder of the proof then proceeds exactly as in the proof of Theorem 6.1.

 {\endproof}

 As a simple example, one may take $\Gamma$ to be the group generated by rotation by angle $\pi$ (or any other non-zero rational angle) along one axis and rotation by angle $\pi$ (or any other non-zero rational angle) along a linearly independent axis.